126 150 As A Percent

 Mathematical Explanation: Proportions and Ratios

 The calculation above relies on the fundamental concept of proportions and ratios.
-A proportion is a statement that two ratios are equal.
+Also, a proportion is a statement that two ratios are equal.
 In our case, the ratio of 126 to 150 is equal to the ratio of x (the unknown percentage) to 100.
-This can be expressed as:

 126/150 = x/100